DouglasBHoffman/FMS2/README.md

-FMS2LL is an object programming extension to ANS Forth.
+FMS2 is an object programming extension to ANS Forth.
 It is class based, single inheritance, uses Duck Typing, and explicit references to self.
+FMS2VT uses virtual tables for binding.
+FMSLL uses linked lists for binding.
+FMSVT is about 30% faster than FMSLL on one of my benchmarks with a lot of late binding.
+This speed increase comes at the cost of some code complexity.
+See the documentation for details.

 miniFMS is my idea of a minimalist ANS Forth object extension.